Welcome to the third part of Neurons Like Brandy. If you have not read anything at all, I would strongly recommend that you go back to the index

 Either he didn't hear me over the racket he was making, or he ignored me, so I repeated the greeting.

 This time he stopped and turned to look at me.
-I could now see that he had been levering off the metal frame on the edges of each of the kitchen draws.
+I could now see that he

 “What's going on?”